FOLK TRADITIONS at the

-HADLEY – The Porter-Phelps-Huntington Museum continues its 38th season of Wednesday Folk Traditions on July 17th, 2019 with Pan Morigan.
+HADLEY – The Porter-Phelps-Huntington Museum concludes its 38th season of Folk Traditions concerts with a performance by Pan Morigan on Sunday, September 29th, 2019 at 3 pm.
 Morigan will present “I Sing Earth!: Songs for the Fragile Waters and the sweet Dirty Ground: A musical meditation on the times we're livin' in”.
 Pan Morigan, vocalist, composer, and multi-instrumentalist uses innovative, original songs and passionate, unbridled vocals in multiple tongues, to reflect on migration, home, creativity, and love.
 Stirring sounds of the imagination with influences that range from traditional Irish, American, and Greek music, to Jazz, she offers something ineffable and timeless.
-This performance and all Wednesday Folk Traditions Concerts are held Wednesday evenings at 6:30 pm in the Sunken Garden at the Porter-Phelps-Huntington Museum, 130 River Drive, Route 47, Hadley MA 01035.
+This performance will be held at 3 pm in the Sunken Garden at the Porter-Phelps-Huntington Museum, 130 River Drive, Route 47, Hadley MA 01035.
 Admission is $12, $2 children 16 and under.
-Picnickers are welcome on the museum’s grounds starting at 5:00 pm.
+Picnickers are welcome on the museum’s grounds starting at 1:30 pm.
 The museum and its grounds are a smoke-free site.
 For further information please call (413) 5844699 or view www.pphmuseum.org.

 Pan Morigan, a dual citizen of Canada and the U.S., was influenced by many stellar musicians growing up, from Irish fiddlers, and folk and blues artists who jammed in the basement on weekends, to Jazz innovators, Persian classical musicians, Flamenco players, and Greek folk singers who were neighbors, friends and family.
 Pan respects her musical influences by integrating them into an authentically innovative songwriting path - honoring roots by finding a new voice.
 She takes her first inspiration though, from the vast, stormy skies and great lakes of the Midwest where she grew up.
 She hopes audiences will hear that primeval influence in her singing.
 Singer Lisa Fischer says that “Pan’s music is a gift to all who really listen.”